 Reaffirming its ability to retain and attract talent is a critical focus for NRF in light of developments in August.

-Earlier this month, reports suggested that some NRF partners were unhappy with the rigidity and direction of the partnership, leading to the exit of four partners to set up a new Perth office for global competitor Pinsent Masons.
+Earlier this month, reports suggested that some NRF partners were unhappy with the rigidity and direction of the partnership, leading to the exit of four partners.
 Rob Buchanan, Matthew Croagh, Adrienne Parker and Bill Ryan have been named as the departing partners.

 Some of the unhappiness is also believed to be tied with a pending merger with Australian mid-tier Henry Davis York, with revelations that HDY has also lost a spate of partners to a rival national firm in recent weeks.